0x1eef/bsdcapsicum.rb/README.md

 A process can enter into capability mode by calling the [BSD::Capsicum.enter!](http://0x1eef.github.io/x/bsdcapsicum.rb/BSD/Capsicum.html#enter!-instance_method) method.
-After entering capability mode, the process has limited abilities.
+After entering capability mode, the process may	only issue system calls operating on file descriptors or reading limited global system state.

 File descriptors acquired before entering capability mode remain fully capable but their capabilites can be reduced.
 See the [cap_enter(2)](https://man.freebsd.org/cgi/man.cgi?query=cap_enter&apropos=0&sektion=2&format=html) manual page for more details: